JAWS Certification Program Details

 DAISY Books — the books are available to review using FSReader.
 FSReader can be opened from within the JAWS program window.
 Open the Help menu and press ENTER on the Training menu item and FSReader opens.
 If these books are not installed in your FSReader you may download them from the Freedom Scientific Training Downloads page.

-Web Resources – available from within the JAWS program window.
+Web Resources — available from within the JAWS program window.
 Open the Help menu, then open the Web Resources submenu.
 It is recommended that you familiarize yourself with the choices in the Web Resources submenu.
-Spend additional time focusing on JAWS Headquarters, Technical Support Headquarters, Training Headquarters, and Surfing the Internet.
+Spend additional time focusing on JAWS Headquarters, Technical Support pages, Training and Certification pages, and Surfing the Internet.

 JAWS Help — JAWS Help topics are found in JAWS F1 Help.
 It is recommended that you become familiar with the JAWS Help topics.
 Open JAWS Help by pressing F1 from within the JAWS program window.
 To quickly find a topic, move to the Search tab, and type the topic name in the search field.